senecajs/seneca-entity/README.md

-# seneca-entities
+# seneca-entity
-Entities plugin for seneca
+Entity plugin for seneca